 It’s no surprise why Michigan made online sports betting a part of its most recent gambling expansion.
-After all, mobile sportsbooks have proven to be an extremely viable and profitable offering for states that have gone before the Great Lakes State.
+After all, mobile sports betting has proven to be an extremely viable and profitable offering for states that have gone before the Great Lakes State.

 However, the prospect of using a Michigan sports betting app might be a bit daunting.

 As Michigan residents will soon find out, technology has allowed sports betting to take a giant leap forward in terms of flexibility and opportunity.
 So, here is a handy guide to help Michiganders step into the world of Android and iOS sports betting apps.